CONDITIONS TREATED

 ADHD

-Attention Deficit Hyperactivity Disorder or ADHD is a common childhood illness that can be treated.
+Attention Deficit Hyperactivity Disorder, or ADHD, is a common childhood illness that can be treated.
 It is a health condition involving biologically active substances in the brain.
 Studies show that ADHD may affect certain areas of the brain that allow us to solve problems, plan ahead, understand others’ actions, and control our impulses.

 ATTENTION DEFICIT HYPERACTIVITY DISORDER